Creating Context Menus for Apps¶

 Initial¶

-To specify a different entry point when focusing a step, add [initial]
+To specify a different entry point when focusing a step, add [initial] to one of

 its children: